Sydney, ANZAC and Glebe Island Bridges, Sydney - photo Marghanita |

 Or thinking of buying or ever selling one?

-Some, if not all states, provide guides and web resources to laws and responsibilities of owners of Strata Units - some useful links:
+Some, if not all states, provide guides and web resources to laws and responsibilities of owners, secretaries and managers of Strata Unit Schemes.

 Owners need to ensure they are provided with sufficient information and that there is some anticipation of the need for operations, maintenance and other major outlays.